Explore this course:

 I have always been interested in social variation and have been keen to find ways to address social inequality.
 Using language as a measure of social difference, it is possible to provide empirical data that can be used to challenge prejudice and evaluate social change.

-Assessment varies by module, but includes essays and presentations.
+Assessment varies by module, but includes essays, data analysis, and research proposals.

 A minimum 2:1 undergraduate degree in linguistics, English language and/or literature, or a modern language.